Early Mortgage Payoff Calculator 2021CASAPLORERTrusted & Transparent

 What are the Advantages of an Early Mortgage Payoff?

 - Saving on interest costs: Not only does paying off a mortgage early shorten the amortization period of a loan, but you also save a large amount on your interest expense and these interest savings are tax-free.
 Essentially, you are investing your additional payment at the mortgage rate.
 Paying off your mortgage early is especially effective if your mortgage is expected to have a high interest rate.
 This could be because you have a fixed-rate loan with a high interest rate or you have a variable-rate loan and expect interest rates to be high.
+Use Casaplorer's amortization calculator to understand how the amortization process works and how it affects your interest costs.

 For example, if you have a 30-year fixed-rate mortgage for $300,000 at a mortgage rate of 5% and you make regularly scheduled payments, you will pay $1610 each month for a total of $579,767.
 However, by paying an additional $100 each month, you would save nearly $40,000 in reduced interest expenses over the lifetime of the loan.
 You would also reduce the amortization period of your mortgage by almost four years.